 While I loved having her home I found myself looking at campus photos online thinking of how I wished I could be visiting her there on a warm autumn day — the kind of day that would show up in your Google image search “classic New England college campuses.”
 Upon hearing that students would be welcomed back for the spring semester brightened my spirits, even as my heart tugged at the thought of her absence.

 I was so happy she would get some semblance of a ‘real’ senior year and I couldn’t wait to be back on campus as well.

 With this year’s restrictions campus is just different than it was

 With pandemic restrictions, campus isn’t the same.
-All but one building are off limits to visitors, and college activities are all virtual, if they’re happening at all.
+All but one building are off-limits to visitors, and college activities are all virtual if they’re happening at all.
 But we make the best of it.
 She sends me funny texts and photos and we FaceTime.
 I sign up for virtual Family Week activities and watch streaming, rather than in person, theater department productions.
 I remind myself often that none of this is about me.

-I brighten at the news that spring and a turning tide of vaccinations is bringing a ‘real’ graduation.
+I brighten at the news that spring and a turning tide of vaccinations are bringing ‘real’ graduation.
 I hope that we can be there in person to celebrate her and her best friends as they cap off not just four years of study, but also this truly challenging year.
 I take comfort in the silver lining to sharing an alma mater with my child, for in our future are reunions and homecomings and welcoming her into a vibrant and supportive alumni community.

 Meanwhile, the college announces a full return to in-person learning for the Fall.
-In my college parents’ group, the parents of freshmen and newly admitted students celebrate – as they should.
+In my college parents’ group, the parents of freshmen and newly admitted students celebrate —as they should.
 And as they do, I allow myself to grieve a tiny bit, to mourn this time that has been stolen from us.
 I allow myself to miss the campus.